 Fair Housing Review Board

-The Fair Housing Review Board was created in 1999 to prevent discriminatory and unlawful housing practices and to provide fair housing and the promotion of stable and balanced living patterns.
+The Fair Housing Review Board was established in 1999 to prevent discriminatory and unlawful housing practices, promote fair housing, and support stable and balanced living patterns throughout the community.

-Discriminatory acts and unlawful housing practices violate the right of individuals to choose where to live.
-These practices interfere with the achievement of stable and balanced living patterns, thereby depriving the citizens of Worth Township of the benefits of interracial, interreligious, and intercultural association.
+Discriminatory acts and unlawful housing practices limit individuals’ ability to choose where to live.
+These actions interfere with the development of stable and balanced communities and deprive residents of the benefits of diverse and inclusive living environments.

 Worth Township Policy